BetterStack vs Highlight.io for Solo Developers

 The session replay is the standout feature.
 It records DOM changes, mouse movements, clicks, console output, and network requests.
 When a user says "your app is broken," you pull up their session and watch exactly what they experienced.
 No more "what browser are you using?" conversations.

 Highlight.io is fully open-source.
 You can read the code on GitHub, self-host the entire platform, or use the hosted version.
-The free tier gives you 500 sessions per month and 1,000 errors, which is workable for small projects.
+The hosted free tier gives you 500 sessions per month with AI error grouping and up to 15 seats, which is workable for small projects.

 Key Differences